 The Indiana Camp Board consists of 14 members.
-Of this number, 3 District members are appointed by each of the two districts, 4 At-large members are appointed by the Board and approved by the two districts, S/C and NI District Executives serve as ex-officio members as well as a treasurer appointed by the Board and the Executive Director.
+Of this number, 3 District members are appointed by each of the two districts, 4 At-large members are appointed by the Board and approved by the two districts, South Central (S/C) and Northern Indiana (NI) District Executives serve as ex-officio members as well as a treasurer appointed by the Board and the Executive Director.
 Board member appointments are for 3 year terms and a member can serve two consecutive 3 year terms.

 3921 Augusta Lane

 4279 CR 5

 Garrett, IN 46738

 Lafayette, IN 47905